belkhir-aziz/churn-solution/README.md

 ```
 The most importent issue to succesfuly upload this algorithm and to have a good result.You have to correctly evaluate
 features.
-A company has to invest to improve customer behavior and each offer  has of course a cost.So in my case features are:
+A company have to invest to improve customer behavior and each offer  has of course a cost.So in my case features are:

 number-of-calls:the number of calls for a user
 number-of-neighbors:other customer whom  the actuel customer communicate with